RobTillaart/SHEX/README.md

 ```
 with a separator line after each 8th line.

 The constructor has a length parameter which can be used to have another number of bytes per row.
-After construction this cannot be changed, at least not in the initial release.
+This can be changed with **setBytesPerLine()**.

-The only thing one can toggle is HEX output or pass through by means of **setHEX(bool)**.
+One can toggle is HEX output or pass through by means of **setHEX(bool)**.
 This makes it possible to switch between the modes e.g. between 'debugging' and 'release' mode.

+One can toggle the character count at the start of the line.

 ## Interface